 You need to be able to have quick and easy access to your money – to sort out whatever has happened that’s unexpected smoothly and with no hiccups.

-However, what I don’t suggest (unless you have a lot of self-control and can stop yourself booking a last-minute, well deserved, bargain holiday) is saving your money in an account that’s linked to your main current account.
+However, what I don’t suggest (unless you have a lot of self-control and can stop yourself from booking a last-minute, well-deserved, bargain holiday) is saving your money in an account that’s linked to your main current account.